Where do we go from here?

 What can I and the people of the world do now to support the Ukrainians and take steps to prevent this type of aggression from happening again?

 I did this with great ceremony, proportionate to the seriousness of my query.
-I lit candles, surrounded the cloth I used with protective crystals, and meditated on my question before pulling the three cards.
+I lit candles, surrounded the table I used with protective crystals, and meditated on my question before pulling the three cards.
 Here's what I drew: